-Because of the high frequency of student visitors to My ASU, consider this site as your first avenue of promotion for your events and campaigns.
+Because of the high volume of student visitors to my.asu.edu , consider this site as your first avenue of promotion for your events and campaigns.

-Representatives from various units collaborate on an editorial calendar for the “ads” on My ASU.
+Representatives from various units collaborate on an editorial calendar for the “ads” on my.asu.edu.
 These typically are major events or resources across the university.